jutunen/Paydown.js/README.md

 Both examples above are available in the GUI demo, see http://51.255.43.70/paydown-demo/

-Use import buttons to get the input values and then click Calculate.
+Use import buttons to get the input values.

 ## Documentation